piotr-osiwianski/data-engineering-dbt-snowflake/README.md

+## Project

+Designed and implemented data (AIRBNB Berlin Reviews, Listings, Hosts) transformation models using DBT on Snowflake Data Warehouse.
+Data Schema in assets project folder.

+Configured the project, created staging and intermediate models, and applied DBT tests to ensure data quality.
+Leveraged DBT’s materializations (view, table, incremental) for efficient data management and performance.
+Prepared cloud-based analytical datasets for downstream business intelligence and reporting use cases.

 ## Snowflake user creation
 Copy these SQL statements into a Snowflake Worksheet, select all and execute them (i.e. pressing the play button).